Nicolab/okerr/README.md

 let result = okerr::wrap_err(result)
 ```

-It's very simple, very lightweight (about ten lines of codes in the `okerr` crate), it provides consistency and a better DX.
+It's very simple, very lightweight (just a few lines of code in the `okerr` crate), it provides consistency and a excellent DX.
 100% compatible with `anyhow` and `thiserror`, convert easily error from a boxed error (like eyre::Report and others).

 ## Related docs